-Test drivers say that the base Titan has an interior that’s basic and functional, which isn’t uncommon among full-size work trucks.
-However, some reviewers note that higher trim levels don’t offer the premium materials you’ll find on comparably-priced pickups in the class.
+Test drivers say that the base 2013 Nissan Titan has a basic and functional interior, which isn’t uncommon among full-size work trucks.
+However, some reviewers note that higher trim levels don’t offer the premium materials you’ll find in comparably-priced pickups in the class.

 - "Titan's cabin is let down by sub-par materials.
 This isn't a big deal on lower-line trim levels, but the upmarket SL's cabin is nowhere near as posh as its high-line domestic-brand rivals." -- Consumer Guide